Historic Landmark

 Castillo de San Marcos is the oldest masonry fort in the United States and the only standing 17th-century military construction in the country.
 This National Monument preserves more than 450 years of history where Spanish, British, American, and Confederate forces each claimed control—yet the fort was never captured in battle.

-After English pirate Robert Searle attacked and burned St. Augustine in 1668, Spain's Queen Regent Mariana approved construction of a permanent stone fortification.
-Work began on October 2, 1672, under Governor Manuel de Cendoya, with the first coquina stones laid that same year.
-Construction took 23 years, with Native Americans from nearby Spanish missions providing most of the labor and skilled workers brought from Havana, Cuba.
+After English pirate Robert Searle attacked and burned St. Augustine in 1668, Spain approved a permanent stone fort.
+Work began in 1672 under Governor Manuel de Cendoya.
+Construction took 23 years, with labor from Native Americans at nearby Spanish missions and skilled workers brought from Havana, Cuba.

 The Remarkable Coquina Walls